TBurnip/Automatic-Decision-Tree/documentation/notes.md

 ### History.
 Now journey System (this may never be implemented this is more a wish than a must)

 Now for the maddness of the new journey system.
 This data will be used to create a journey page which will be displayed to the adviser from the link on the goto adviser page.
-This will show the path that the student took using vertical scrolling (i don't know if it will start from the most recent item or from the beginning).s
+This will show the path that the student took using vertical scrolling (i don't know if it will start from the most recent item or from the beginning).

 ```json
 [